 “That is precisely why we have to stop him,” Anna said.
 Why could no one see this?
 You don’t lie down in front of bullies, and let them walk all over you.
 You sock them good and hard in the jaw.

-“But, Anna…” Josiah said, but Anna could see that he didn’t have the heart for this argument.
-She always knew when her younger brother had given in; his shoulders slumped and he kicked his foot at the floor.
+“But, Anna…” Josiah said.
+Anna could see that he didn’t have the heart for this argument.
+She always knew when her younger brother had given in, he slumped his shoulders and kicked his foot at the floor.
 Just like he was doing now.

 “I guess it’s that Wade Nash guy, that’s doing this, right?”
 Josiah said.